opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 How to use OpenCV library project in your application
 =====================================================

-Application development with async initialisation
+Application development with async initialization
 -------------------------------------------------

 Using async initialization is a preferred way for application Development.
 It uses OpenCV Manager service to get OpenCV libraries.